civilcode/playbook/guides/elixir/style.md

   ```

 * <a name="with-else"></a>
-  The head of with with function should be single function calls.
+  The head of the `with` macro should have single function calls.
   <sup>[[link](#with-else)]</sup>

   ```elixir